AbigailMcbride8683524/solsts/README.md

 Improved user interface design - build 239
 Added new feature for better user experience - v7.6.7 Code cleanup and formatting - build 377
+Updated README with new instructions - update 28